mikaelpatel/Arduino-FVM/README.md

 ![shell-screenshot](https://dl.dropboxusercontent.com/u/993383/Cosa/screenshots/Screenshot%20from%202016-12-30%2020-40-06.png)

 The Forth Virtual Machine allows multi-tasking which makes it easy to integrate with the Arduino core library functions.
+Context switch to and from the virtual machine is as low as 6.4 us (halt) and 9.3 us (yield/branch).

 ![compiler-screenshot](https://dl.dropboxusercontent.com/u/993383/Cosa/screenshots/Screenshot%20from%202017-01-01%2016-54-07.png)